ASA offers a variety of services and information useful to department chairs and administrators of sociology programs in colleges and universities.

 The Department Affiliates Program provides a department-level link between academic institutions and the American Sociological Association.

 Michele Lamont’s comments on the Department Affiliates Program:

 “The past year has been marked by increasing political polarization, proliferating hate crimes, and rising economic inequality.
 As a department leader, you know that delivering on the promise of sociology in these difficult times requires strong sociology programs and a strong national association backing them up.
 For that reason, I’m writing to ask you to make sure that your department is a part of the ASA’s Department Affiliates Program.”
 Read the entire letter (.pdf).

 ASA has curated and compiled useful resources on a wide range of topics of interest to department chairs and administrators.
 These include materials on: program review, assessment, maintaining a healthy climate, ideas for department renewal, student recruitment, connecting with other department chairs, managing joint departments, and assessing your library's sociology collection.

 Department Resources Group

-Department Resources Group (DRG) is currently composed of over 40 sociologist/consultants who assist departments with a wide variety of needs, including:
+Department Resources Group (DRG) is composed of over 30 trained and experienced sociologists who assist departments with a wide variety of needs, including:

 - curriculum development